 Winding up

 The club may be wound up in the manner provided for in the Act.
+The members may, by resolution passed by a majority of four fifths of the members, present at any Annual General Meeting or Special General Meeting called for that purpose resolve to dissolve the Curdnatta Recreation Park sub-Committee

+In the event of dissolution of the Curdnatta Recreation Park sub-Committee, a minimum of sixty (60) days’ notice is required to The Barossa Council prior to the dissolution coming in effect.
+Any funds remaining after payment of all debts and liabilities and to the credit of the Curdnatta Recreation Park sub-Committee shall be paid returned to The Barossa Council.

+Provided nevertheless that the Curdnatta Recreation Park sub-Committee shall not be dissolved whilst any five (5) members desire its continuation.

 Part 14

 Application of surplus assets

-If after winding up of the club their remains ‘surplus assets’ as defined in the Act, such surplus assts shall be distributed to any organisation which has similar objects and has rules which prohibit the distribution of its assets and income to its members.
+If after winding up of the Club their remains ‘surplus assets’ as defined in the Act, such surplus assts shall be distributed to any organisation which has similar objects and has rules which prohibit the distribution of its assets and income to its members.

 Such organisation, or organisations, shall be identified and determined by a resolution of member in general meeting.

+Assets under management by the Curdnatta Recreation Park sub-Committee will remain owned by The Barossa Council.

 Part 15

+Indemnity

 Each Committee and Community Member is indemnified by the Club against all loss, damages and expenses paid or incurred by him or her as a Committee or Community Member in the proper exercise of his or her duties.